| Overgrown Property Towards

 Council’s action in relation to

+overgrown lands.
 In being satisfied of the presence of an overgrown

 land, through site inspection, a statutory notice is served